bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Creation.md

 ^table-OclVaultMaterial

 ## Oracle: Precursor Vault Outer First Look
-This oracle can be used to replace the one provided on [[OCL_Vault-Exterior#Oracle Precursor Vault Outer First Look||Precursor Vault Outer First Look Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Exterior#Oracle Precursor Vault Outer First Look||Precursor Vault Outer First Look Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > To create a Precursor Vault, choose or roll on an aspect observed from the exterior. ^guidance-OclVaultOuterFirstLook